serhii1134/vector-company-branch-lab/README.md

  !
 Permit Internet/WAN traffic
  permit ip any any

-### 3. Layer 2 Security Hardening
+### 3. Layer 2 Security Hardening ("The Holy Trinity")
-Implemented Layer 2 security features at the access edge to protect against spoofing and unauthorized network access.
+Hardening was focused strictly on the access switches to prevent internal attacks.

-* **DHCP Snooping:** Configured on access switches to build a trusted IP-to-MAC binding database.
+* **DHCP Snooping:** * Builds a trusted IP-to-MAC binding database.
-  * *Challenge:* Enabling Snooping on the Core Switch interfered with its `ip helper-address` (DHCP Relay) process, causing it to drop `DHCPDISCOVER` broadcasts.
-  * *Solution:* Removed Snooping from the Core to allow standard relay routing.
-Enforced Snooping strictly at the Access Layer and configured trunk uplinks as `trusted` to allow server replies.
+  * **Architectural Lesson:** Snooping was removed from the Core switch after it was found to interfere with the Relay Agent process (dropping DISCOVER packets).
+Snooping is now enforced only at the access edge.
-* **Dynamic ARP Inspection (DAI):** Enabled on user VLANs to prevent ARP poisoning by validating packets against the DHCP Snooping database.
-Trunk uplinks were configured as `trust` ports to ensure legitimate default gateway ARP replies from the Core Switch are not dropped.
+* **Dynamic ARP Inspection (DAI):** * Validates ARP packets against the Snooping database.
+  * Trunk ports toward the Core are configured as `trusted` to ensure ARP replies from the default gateway are not dropped.
-* **Port Security:** Locked down user-facing access ports to prevent unauthorized device connections.
-  * Restricted ports to `maximum 1` MAC address.
+* **Port Security:** * Limits ports to a `maximum 1` MAC address.
-  * Enabled `mac-address sticky` to retain the learned MAC in the running configuration.
+  * `sticky` learning is enabled to persist the authorized MAC in the config.
-  * Configured `violation restrict` to drop unauthorized traffic and log the event without putting the physical port into an error-disabled state.
+  * Violation mode is set to `restrict` to drop rogue traffic and log alerts without disabling the physical interface.